NIST Cybersecurity Framework (CSF)

 nist-cybersecurity-framework

 The NIST Cybersecurity Framework (NIST CSF) is a set of comprehensive guidelines and best practices for organizations to improve their security posture.
-This framework provides recommendations and standards enabling organizations to better prepare in identifying and protecting against cyberattacks, and guidance on recovering from an incident.
+This framework combines industry standards and best practices to provide recommendations and standards that enable organizations to better prepare in identifying and protecting against cyberattacks, and guidance on recovering from an incident.

 The current version (v2.0) was released by NIST in February of 2024 and includes multiple updates.
 These include a sixth core function (Govern), recognized broader application with language changes, and clarification along with implementation examples.
 It also includes supply chain risk and aligns to other NIST resources.